RageKingBanana/Sprout.Exam.WebApp_Perez/README.md

 ***************

-SETUP: Make sure to restore the database included in this repository (SproutExam_PerezDB) since it has the stored procedures for the Crud
+SETUP: Make sure to restore the database included in this repository (SproutExam_PerezDB) since it has the stored procedures for the Crud (ADO.NET WAS USED)

 SQL Server 16.0.1000.6 was used for the database therefore it also needs to be backedup in the same version or compatible version (will not work with 15)

 ***************

 Screenshots of some added validations and success/error messages: